lauraredeker/portfolio-schauer/LEARNINGS.md

 ## HTML/Accessibility

-- `aria-current` to a link to mark it as [the current page link](https://tink.uk/using-the-aria-current-attribute/).
+- add `aria-current` to a link to mark it as [the current page link](https://tink.uk/using-the-aria-current-attribute/).

 ## VSCode